Historical Trends: Divorce Rates in America by Year & What They Mean for Modern Family

 In the late 1800s, the divorce rate was extremely low.
 Fewer than 1 out of every 1,000 married women got divorced each year.

 Stigma from society and strict divorce laws kept most marriages together.
-By the 1880s and 1890s, America saw a slow increase in divorces.
+By the 1880s and 1890s, America saw a gradual increase in divorce rates.

 Urbanization and small shifts in gender roles played a role as women gained more independence.
 Most U.S. states kept detailed records called vital statistics, making it easier to see even slight changes.